kyverno/kyverno/test/conformance/kuttl/validate/clusterpolicy/standard/wildcard/block-verifyimage/README.md

-# Title
+## Description

-Basic validate test to check that a verify-imag policy cannot be created when the policy has (*)  included match any resource block.
+Basic validate test to check that a verify-image policy cannot be created when the policy has wildcard(*)  included in match any/all resource block.